walterhiggins/ScriptCraft/docs/API-Reference.md

     /jsp alias global stormy = time 18000; weather storm

-To delete an alias ...
+To remove an alias ...

-    /jsp alias delete cw
+    /jsp alias remove cw

-... deletes the 'cw' alias from the appropriate alias map.
+... removes the 'cw' alias from the appropriate alias map.

 To get a list of aliases currently defined...